4K4-ViP3R/ShellCode/README.md

         leave
         ret

 Below I briefly explain how to convert C language source code into executable.
+Try it using your terminal.

 STEP 01 - Pre-processing

-Pre-processing is mandatory if you use C or C++ source code. because it helps to handle all '#' directives. cc -E -o yourScriptName.pp.c yourScriptName.c
+Pre-processing is mandatory if you use C or C++ source code. because it helps to handle all '#' directives.
+Command:
+•	cc -E -o yourScriptName.pp.c yourScriptName.c

 STEP 02 - Compilation

 This helps to convert high level language into the specific set of instructions.
+Command:

-gcc -S yourScriptName.c
+•	gcc -S yourScriptName.c

 STEP 03 - Assembler

-This helps to convert assembly to binary
+This helps to convert assembly to binary.
+Command:

-gcc -c yourScriptName.c --> (Produce yourScriptName.o file)
+•	gcc -c yourScriptName.c --> (Produce yourScriptName.o file)

 STEP 04 - Create executable file

+Command:
-gcc -o yourFileName yourScriptName.o
+•	gcc -o yourFileName yourScriptName.o